STAMP-project/pitest-descartes/README.md

 This actually configures PIT for the project, adds Descartes as a dependency of PIT and sets Descartes as the mutation engine to use.
-Later, one need to tun the mutation coverage goal provided by the PIT Maven plugin as follows:
+Later, one need to run the mutation coverage goal provided by the PIT Maven plugin as follows:

 ```
 cd my-project-under-test